DarkCard1nal/CloudCode/README.md

 -   `config.py` - Stores (server/client) configuration settings.
 -   `Tasks/` - Directory where submitted scripts are stored and executed.
 -   `Client/` - Example client-side implementation to send scripts to the server.
+-   `Tests/` - Contains various tests for the application.

 ## Configuration